 Note: Multiple networks can be built within the same user session.
-After a network is built, pull up the Select Experimental Data window and change the data files.
+After a network is built, pull up the Select Experimental Data window by clicking on the Select... button and change the data files.
 Then build the new network.
 Both networks will remain accessible.
 If you change species, however, all existing data will be lost.
 The below warning window will pop up in this situation.